Area Guide

 Mei's Note

-If a staff member asks "Kotteri, assari?"
-(Rich or light?), that's a sign of a Tenkaippin-lineage shop.
-For your first visit, definitely choose "kotteri" to experience the rich toripaitan that was born and raised in Kyoto.
+If the staff asks you, 'Kotteri or Assari?', it's a sign you're at a Tenka Ippin lineage shop.
+For your first visit, definitely choose 'kotteri' to experience the rich chicken paitan that originated in Kyoto.

-Since the 2010s, chintan-kei (clear soup) ramen, themed around "elegance, delicacy, and emphasis on ingredients," has risen in Kyoto.
-It has established itself as a refined style, highly compatible with Kyoto's culinary culture and distinct from traditional Kyoto ramen.
+Since the 2010s, Chintan-kei (clear soup) ramen, themed around 'elegance, delicacy, and emphasis on ingredients,' has emerged in Kyoto.
+Highly compatible with Kyoto's traditional cuisine culture, it has established itself as a refined style previously unseen in Kyoto ramen.

-Its symbol is Menya Inoichi in Kawaramachi and its sister shop, Menya Inoichi Hanare.
-The clear soup, leveraging the first dashi (broth) from bonito and kelp, is truly "ramen as an extension of Japanese cuisine."
+The symbols of this trend are Menya Inoichi in Kawaramachi and its sister shop, Menya Inoichi Hanare.
+Their transparent broth, highlighting the first dashi (broth) from bonito and kombu, is truly 'ramen as an extension of Washoku (Japanese cuisine).'
 Inoichi is also one of the few vegan-friendly ramen shops in Kyoto.

 Other notable shops in the same lineage include:

 Mibu and central Kyoto (Karasuma Oike to Nijo) have a particularly high concentration of famous shops listed on our site.
-This area is worth visiting with ramen as your primary objective, rather than just as a stop during sightseeing.
+It's an area worth visiting for ramen specifically, rather than just as an add-on to sightseeing.

-⚔️Ichijoji Ramen Street — A Ramen Hotspot Born from a Student Town
+⚔️Ichijoji Ramen Road — A Ramen Hotspot Born from a Student Town

-In the northeast of Kyoto city, the Ichijoji area, where Kyoto Seika University and Kyoto University of Art and Design (now Kyoto University of the Arts) are located, became known nationwide to ramen enthusiasts as "Ramen Street" after the 1990s.
-As a result of the fierce competition among ramen shop owners, honed by the palates of young students, the street is now densely packed with famous shops offering rich and unique ramen.
+In the northeast of Kyoto City, the Ichijoji area, where Kyoto Seika University and Kyoto University of the Arts (formerly Kyoto University of Art and Design) are located, became known nationwide as 'Ramen Road' after the 1990s.
+As a result of the rivalry among ramen shop owners who honed their skills serving the appetites and palates of young students, the road is now densely packed with rich and unique famous shops.

-All 5 Ichijoji shops listed on our site are rated ★3 or higher, and 4 of them are considered powerhouses and famous shops on our site.
-Although not a tourist destination, it's a pilgrimage site that ramen fans shouldn't miss.
+All five Ichijoji shops listed on our site are rated ★3 or higher, with four of them being highly reputable shops featured as famous on our site.
+Although it's not a typical tourist destination, it's a must-visit pilgrimage site for ramen fans.

 Akihide★5Ninja+DojoIchijoji's most challenging.
-A light and refined masterpiece to savor in tranquility.
+A famous tanrei shop to savor in quiet contemplation.

-Ramen Jiro Kyoto Shop★4Wizard+NinjaThe Kyoto outpost of the Jiro-kei (Jiro-style) ramen.
-Experience the unique 'call' culture.
+Ramen Jiro Kyoto Branch★4Wizard+NinjaThe base for Jiro-kei that landed in Kyoto.
+Experience the 'call' culture.

 Zack